J-P-Walter/ARAM-Balance-Viewer/README.md

 # ARAM Balance Viewer

 Simple program that displays the ARAM balance changes for your current champion while in champ select.
 Data is from the wiki, so it may not always be accurate.
+Created over a few days, so don't expect it to be perfect

 ## To Run
 Download [the zip file](https://github.com/J-P-Walter/ARAM-Balance-Viewer/blob/main/ABV.zip).